ililim/mods-cultist-simulator/README.md

 # Cultist Simulator Mods

+> **Important note:** The latest versions (> 2018.8.b.2) of the game are not compatible with these mods.
+I'm hoping to get the fix out for this by sometime mid-January, among other major update (support for MacOs/Linux).
+Stay tuned!

 This is a collection of mods that improve the UX and add extra functionality to Cultist Simulator, mostly geared towards improving usability and keyboard control of the game.

 ## 🚀 ShiftPopulate